 1) HIST 6000: Historiography (3-credits) Most students must take HIST 6000: Historiography during their first semester in the program.
 It is only offered each fall semester.
 This course examines (1) the intellectual development of history as a discipline, (2) sources, documents, and issues of authentication, and (3) varieties and schools of historical analysis.

-3) one elective course (3 credits) The elective course must be either an extra readings seminar or, by permission of the History Department Graduate Faculty Committee, a 3000- or 4000-level Department undergraduate course or a course at the 3000-level or higher in another department.
+3) one elective course (3 credits) The elective course must be either HIST 6955: Internship in History, an extra readings seminar or, by permission of the History Department Graduate Faculty Committee, a 3000- or 4000-level undergraduate course in History or in another department.

 4) HIST 9600: Independent Study (Orals Exam and Final Portfolio submission) The capstone course for the M.A. degree is HIST 9600: Independent Study, which includes preparation for the required final oral examination and presentation/defense of a portfolio of the three research papers.
 Refer to the "Guide to HIST 9600" located on the website under the Graduate Program.